Selmaan/Selmaan.github.io/index.md

 ---
 <img style="float:right;max-width:33%" src="/images/headshot_crop.jpeg">

-As a postdoctoral fellow in the Aronov lab, my work is *funky*.
-We bring the *chips* and the chickadees bring all the *dips*.
-This work reveals fundamental insights into the coolest of ranches.
+As a postdoctoral fellow in the [Aronov lab](https://www.aronovlab.com), I study the neural mechanisms underlying episodic-like memory.
+I utilize the natural caching behaviors of black-capped chickadees, who in the wild manage thousands of individually cached food items using hippocampal-dependent memories.
+I have developed methods for silicon probe recording and 3D postural reconstruction during unconstrained, laboratory-based caching behavior, allowing the first characterization of hippocampal representations underlying cache memory.

-I received my PhD from Harvard in the Harvey lab, where my work was *gnarly*.
-We *shredded* PPC with novel optical tools and *devastated* the decision making field with our spherical treadmills.
+I received my PhD from Harvard in the [Harvey lab](https://harveylab.hms.harvard.edu), where I developed an all-optical method ('influence mapping') permitting functional and structural characterization of a neural population.
+I applied this method to primary visual cortex, discovering a combination of recurrent suppressive and excitatory motifs contributing to visual stimulus identification.
+I also designed a flexible navigation-based decision making task in virtual reality, and characterized similarities and differences in task encoding across posterior cortical areas.

 You can find a list of my publications with selected highlights [here](https://selmaan.github.io/pubs/), or view my [google scholar profile](https://scholar.google.com/citations?hl=en&user=keLpwxcAAAAJ&view_op=list_works&sortby=pubdate)